 What do toddlers and teenagers have in common?
 Stereotypically, they have a reputation for being… well… terrible.
 With such a significant age gap between these two groups, you may be wondering why anyone would liken them to each other.

 Toddlers and teenagers both experience difficulty managing their emotions, but they struggle for different reasons.
 Developmentally, toddlers are too young to communicate their wants and needs.
 They also lack the reasoning skills necessary to cope with negative feelings.
 Teenagers have a broader vocabulary and a stronger sense of logic, but they must endure the horror of all horrors: puberty.
 And its accompanying mood swings.

-In this article, I will articulate what it means to be emotionally stable, unpack its importance, and share five tips to assist you on your road to emotional stability.
+In this article, I will articulate what it means to be emotionally stable, unpack its importance, and share 7 tips to assist you on your road to emotional stability.

 What does it mean to be “emotionally stable”?